Skip to content

 Where can I buy MVR?

-You won’t find MVR at every bank or post office due to its more niche demand.
+Because of its more niche demand, you won’t find MVR at every bank or post office.

 Should I exchange money before I travel to Maldives?